List of Gargoyles cast members: Star Trek connection

 Patrick Stewart (Jean-Luc Picard on The Next Generation) was also considered for a role in the series, but his representation turned down the offer because his usual fees could not be met.

-Creator Greg Weisman has commented that, at first, this phenomenon was unintentional.
-Marina Sirtis and Jonathan Frakes were both cast in prominent roles, and quickly the directors and producers began to think of other Star Trek actors when casting new roles.
+Producer Greg Weisman has commented that, at first, the casting of multiple Star Trek actors was unintentional.
+Marina Sirtis and Jonathan Frakes were both cast in prominent roles, and quickly the show's staff began to think of other Star Trek actors when casting new roles.
+Frakes and Sirtis were also instrumental in "talking up" the Gargoyles series to fellow Star Trek cast members, and encouraging them to participate.

 This "Star Trek connection" was given a nod to by script writers in at least one instance within the cartoon.
 In the episode "Her Brother's Keeper" (1x12), Brooklyn remarks: "Yeah?
 You and what Starfleet?"